hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-prometheus-and-grafana-on-docker-with-hpe-storage-array-exporter.md

 ![Prometheus Query](/img/prometheus-auto.png)

-Select a "volume_reads_per_second" metric, hit "Execute" and click "Graph".
+Select a \`volume_reads_per_second\` metric, hit "Execute" and click "Graph".
 This should produce a filled line graph with all the volumes on the array and their read IOPS.
 Wait a few minutes if there's no data being presented.

 ![Prometheus Graph](/img/prometheus-graph.png)